ai-d-lab/microsite/src/content/blog/fifth.md

 ---
 title: "There is no Y in AI.
 What are the goals of automation?"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: "asidhalshd is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
 pubDate: "Jul 01 2022"
 heroImage: "/1.jpg"
 ---